S: Crisis management (responding resiliently to natural disasters, infections and other crises)

 Under this system, in the event of an emergency, the crisis management leader in charge convenes an emergency meeting and decides the most appropriate response to resolve the problem based on the impact the crisis will have on the Group and stakeholders.
 The Crisis Management Committee is chaired by the head of crisis management, and meets quarterly in principle to improve this system and manage progress.
 Reports are made twice a year to the Executive Committee under the supervision of the Board of Directors.

-- * Crises covered: Disasters and accidents, quality, purchasing, legal violations, information management, labor
+- * Crises covered: Disasters and accidents, quality, supply chain, legal violations, information management, labor, human rights

 Crisis management leader duties